learning-zone/angular-basics/notes/angular.md

 platformBrowserDynamic().bootstrapModule(AppModule)
   .catch(err => console.error(err));
 ```
-The main.ts file, that is the first code which gets executed.
-The job of main.ts is to bootstrap the application.
-It loads everything and controls the startup of the application.

 Most importantly here is the line where bootstraps start our angular app by passing app module to the method.
 AppModule refers to the app.module.ts file.